top of page

 After crossing the Scioto River on U.S. 36 East, you’ll reach Delaware, which is the largest city on this trip and therefore contains a little more traffic than the rest.

 However, if you’re looking for a diverse selection of restaurants and pubs to choose from, this is your town.
-Choices include the famous Bun’s Restaurant (pictured on the cover pages of this article) and the 1808 American Bistro, with dessert at Ollie’s Fine Ice Cream.
+Choices include the famous Bun’s Restaurant and the 1808 American Bistro, with dessert at Ollie’s Fine Ice Cream.
 Other hotspots include Blend of Seven Winery, The Flying Pig Ale House and Staas Brewing Company, among others.

 Make time for the Delaware Antique Mall, the Rutherford B. Hayes Birthplace Marker and a visit to the nostalgic Strand Theatre.
 There are also several nearby attractions that might be worth a detour, including Perkins Observatory and Olentangy Indian Caverns.